moechofe/lowresrmx/asset.dev/manual.md

 #### `x =TOUCH.X`<br>`y =TOUCH.Y`

-Returns the last pixel position `x, y` touched.
+Returns the last pixel position `x`, `y` touched.
 It returns a floating-point number, with a 1/16 pixel precisions.

     DO
       CLS